Kitchen Experiment: DIY Doritos

 Recipe #1: Taco seasoning

-All of the brave souls before me who attempted to recreate Nacho Cheese Doritos® in their own kitchens (at least those one could find online) started with taco seasoning.
+All of the brave souls before me who attempted to recreate Nacho Cheese Doritos® in their own kitchens (at least those I could find online) started with taco seasoning.
 This makes some sense, because the commercial seasoning packets share several of the same ingredients as Doritos®.
-So I shook some white corn tortilla chips with a little taco seasoning in a Ziplock bag.
-This tasted ok and had a generally Mexicana flavor, but it lacked the zing, the sweetness and, most notably, the cheesiness of Doritos®.
+So I shook some white corn tortilla chips with a little taco seasoning in a Ziploc bag.
+This tasted okay and had a generally Mexican flavor, but it lacked the zing, the sweetness and, most notably, the cheesiness of Doritos®.
 It also had several incidental flavors that didn’t belong, like cumin and oregano.